Crowded House: How to Keep a Home Tidy When You Have a Big Family, Space Saving Storage

 Set up a storage bin, box or bucket for each family member

 It’s a good idea to set up a storage bin or bucket — even for the adults — so that members can access the items they use each day quickly and easily.
-More importantly, they can store away these items in the same manner, so that spaces stay clutter free.
+More importantly, they can store away these items in the same manner so that spaces stay clutter-free.
 The bins are also easy to stack, label and organise if you prefer to use them for general storage.

 Have a wastepaper bin or pedal bin in each room

-A lot of families will have a bin in the kitchen and one in each bathroom (if they have more than one).
+Many families will have a bin in the kitchen and one in each bathroom (if they have more than one).
 If you have a large family, however, it’s better to have one in each room.
 You’ll be surprised at the laziness of some people!
 They’ll leave rubbish lying around just because it’s easier than walking into the next room and putting it in the bin.
 Solve this by putting a bin in each room.

 Implement the ‘One In, One Out’ policy

 Of course, events like birthdays and the biggie, Christmas, create more opportunities for new items and extra clutter to enter the household.
 There’s nothing wrong with getting new items, as long as they don’t accumulate and become an issue — which won’t be with the ‘One In, One Out’ policy.
 It’s a simple question of getting rid of something old every time you or someone else in the house gets something new.
 For instance, if they buy a new jacket or pair of shoes, they should get rid of an old jacket or shoe pair.
 What could be more straightforward?

 You could save yourself a lot of cleaning up after your family if you teach them all personal responsibility to keep the home clean.
 All it takes is to make them responsible for their own mess and teach them to tidy up after themselves.
 Some family members may need a little help from time to time, but otherwise, teaching personal responsibility will go a long way.